-Mary Kay Ballasiotes, North Carolina
+Mary Kay Ballasiotes, Mid-Atlantic Affiliate

 Mary Kay Ballasiotes has been advocating for children for over 15 years.
 Her daughter, Michelle had a stroke before she was born and that moment changed both of their lives forever.
 Mary Kay’s advocacy days started in 2002 in Chicago where she founded the Childhood Stroke & Hemiplegia Connections of Illinois, simply because there was a need for it.
 Before long, Mary Kay and her daughter were fixtures at Lobby Day.
 At National Lobby Day, May 2006, Mary Kay spoke with the Vice President of the American Stroke Association (ASA) and told him about her daughter having a stroke before birth.
 She learned that the VP had never heard of pediatric stroke.
 From that day on Mary Kay made it her mission to collaborate with the American Heart Association (AHA) and the ASA about pediatric stroke, and to raise awareness about it.

 Over the years, Mary Kay and Michelle attended heart walks, lobby days, and were very vocal about pediatric stroke in each state they have lived in: Illinois, Georgia, and now North Carolina.
+Mary Kay has also co-produced a pediatric stroke awareness video with the American Heart Association/American Stroke Association, which was created to raise awareness that strokes can happen in babies, children and even before birth.

 Making a difference in people’s lives is the most rewarding element of being part of advocacy.
 Mary Kay and Michelle have attended many lobby days over the years, both national and state.
 The experience never gets old to Mary Kay.
 She loves seeing how her passion and effort can make a difference, and strongly feels that one person can make a difference!
 In August 2010, Mary Kay and her family moved to North Carolina where she soon started working with Betsy Vetter, the AHA Director of Government Relations in the Mid-Atlantic Affiliate.
 Mary Kay readily admits her love of working with Betsy.
 She is one of the reasons Mary Kay is still volunteering and advocating with AHA.
 Mary Kay feeds off Betsy’s passion and enthusiasm and feels that Betsy has a gift for working with volunteers and government officials.